Home | Send Feedback

 app.component.html

 As mentioned in the Spring Boot section, I would not expose all this information just because it is available.
-Only extract the information you need and want to present it to the user.
-Especially if this a JavaScript running on the public Internet, you should be careful what information you expose.
+Only extract the information you need and want to present to the user.
+Especially if this is JavaScript running on the public internet, you should be careful about what information you expose.

 Automated Release